The Mandarin Oriental reinvents the Viennese palace by wagering on Asian intimacy in a Baroque shell.

 Where the hotel sits in Vienna

 The Mandarin Oriental stands in the first district, Riemergasse, two minutes’ walk from St Stephen’s Cathedral.
-Pedestrian quarter, ringed by luxury boutiques, historic cafés and museums.
+Pedestrian neighbourhood, surrounded by luxury boutiques, historic cafés and museums.
 Stephansplatz metro station 300 metres away, Vienna airport 25 minutes by shuttle.
-The area buzzes by day, calms after 9pm, much prized by well-heeled Viennese and cultural tourists.
+The area buzzes by day, calms after 9pm, much prized by affluent Viennese and cultural tourists.

 Good to know